apollostream/apollostream.github.io/_posts/2025-12-28-Bayesian-Framing.md

 Well, I'm not wholly satisfied with the results but I think it does get partially there.
 The results below overstate Bayesian pervasiveness -- given what I've read from authors pushing back on the claims stated below.
 And yet, it doesn't fully capture the essence of Bayesian framing as I see it either.

 This failure of the AI-generated analysis to capture the richness of a domain is common.
 As such, it sits as a cautionary tale as to the extent that you can trust the content of all the posts I generate with AI.
-Keep that in mind as you read this blog in general.
+This post is a sobering reminder to keep that in mind as you read this blog in general.
 Ultimately, this is all still a work in progress.

-But, it still represents something useful -- and, as you can tell from [the full Perplexity session](https://www.perplexity.ai/search/generate-an-in-depth-discussio-tNxbRtbrRgGomO6dnAFG3w#23) -- it sure took me a lot of effort just to get this.
+That said, it still represents something useful in terms of proposing how representation and reasoning ideas might connect -- and, as you can tell from [the full Perplexity session](https://www.perplexity.ai/search/generate-an-in-depth-discussio-tNxbRtbrRgGomO6dnAFG3w#23) -- it sure took me a lot of effort just to get this.
 So, I've decided to post it anyway.
+(But, dig into the bibliography and their latest citations if you want to get "the real real".)

 I have to admit, I kinda like its "GCAA" perspective: